Sar01kha/svs/README.md

 ## Design Decisions
 1. The reason why Flask Blueprints was not chosen was to keep things simple (single app). file.
-2. Roads divided logically:services,customers, appointments and report.
+2. Roads divided logically:services,customers, appointments and report.So, the employer can easily get the right place in one click.
 3. "GET and POST methods" are used in form processing, GET is used to list.
      POST for insert/update.
 4. All other templates were based on the extension of Single base.html template. navigable and footer that is consistent.
-5. Bootstrap Forms were utilized to guarantee intrinsic validation designs.
+5. The other fields (such as email) are optional and therefore can be used with a null value; date joined is set to a sensible default (or is validated) to prevent any future dates by default.
 6. MySQL dictionaries and cursors are used to access data through easy field access.
 7. Customer clickable link loads the appointment summary dynamically using query parameters.
 8. Check future validation of appointments by Date & time and color  using Python and bootstrap.